NaveenBS22/Quantium---Retail-Strategy-and-Analytics/README.md

 #### Visualizations:

-- Use charts (e.g., bar plots, pie charts) to present findings like:
-        - Contribution of each segment to sales.
-        - Preferences for pack sizes and brands.
+- Use charts (e.g., bar plots, pie charts) to present findings like: Contribution of each segment to sales and Preferences for pack sizes and brands.

 #### Strategic Recommendations: